 Our new gallery spaces are here to be explored and our friendly staff are always on hand to help.
-We have changing places and baby changing faciltities and child friendly menus in our Brasserie.
+We have changing places and baby changing faciltities and child friendly menus in our The Glass Yard.

 Before your visit have a go at making glass with our virtual glass making game.